-For those of you who have placed a Spring 2018 order, you should be receiving your acknowledgment in the mail shortly, if you haven’t already.
+For those of you who have placed a Spring 2019 order, you should be receiving or already have received your Acknowledgment in the mail.
 Please review what you have been acknowledged.
 Demand is high and supplies are low on some plants, so pay special attention to any size or variety substitutions.
 Those of you who have not placed your order, we encourage you to do so sooner than later.
 There is still plenty of material available including Green Giants.

 The days are counting down before our seasonal labor is gone for the year.
 The Monday after Thanksgiving our full-time staff will be getting ready to button up the nursery for winter.
 We will still be digging and pulling containers, but don’t let Mother Nature step in and cut you out of material you need to finish that final project or two.
 Get your order in soon and we will have it ready quickly.

 The season will be coming to an end in another month.
 But there is still time to dig and pull containers for you to finish your year strong.
 Check our availability and you will find we can supply your needs to end the year putting some money in your pocket.

 The deadline for Spring 2019 orders to go through the allocation process is Friday, November 9th at 4:00 PM.
 All orders received after the deadline will be dated, time stamped and entered in the order they are received.
 If you don’t have your order in yet, use the availability to fill out your order and email or fax it back.

 It won’t be long until the snow starts to fly, but there is still time to plant projects and add to the profitability of 2018.
 We have a broad spectrum of available plant material including the unique and specimen material we are known for.
 It can all be ready on short notice to fill your customer’s needs.